 Young People Combating Hate Speech Online is a project being run by the Council of Europe’s youth sector between 2012 and 2014.
 It aims to combat racism and discrimination, as expressed online as hate speech, by mobilizing young people and youth organisations to recognise and act against such human rights violations.
 The project is a tribute to youth participation and co-management.
 It was initiated by the youth representatives in the Joint Council on Youth, the committee which brings together youth leaders belonging of the Advisory Council on Youth and the governmental youth representatives of the European Steering Committee on Youth.
 The project is therefore being carried out by young people with the support of governmental youth institutions.

 The campaign is not designed to limit freedom of expression online.
 Neither is it about everyone being nice to each other online.
-The campaign is against hate speech online in all its forms, including those that most affect young people, such as cyber-bullying and cyber-hate.
-The campaign is based upon human rights education, youth participation and media literacy.
+It is against hate speech online in all its forms, including those that most affect young people, such as cyber-bullying and cyber-hate.
+The campaign focuses on human rights education, youth participation and media literacy.